-But that little detail is often the reason that you have a financial account, for example, with a life insurer.
-And naming a beneficiary while you’re able to can often avoid untold problems and complications later when heirs or other family members struggle to arrange your affairs.
+But that little detail is often the reason that you have a financial account, for example, with a life insurer — to benefit someone else.
+Naming a beneficiary is a crucial step for helping heirs or family members avoid complications when you die.

-1. You want the heirs of your choice to receive your assets
+1. You want to choose who receives your assets

-“When you name beneficiaries you ensure that after you die, your assets go to the people or charities you choose,” says Stephen Akin, a registered investment adviser at Akin Investments in Biloxi, Miss.
+“When you name beneficiaries you ensure that after you die, your assets go to the people or charities you choose,” says Stephen Akin, a registered investment adviser at Akin Investments in Biloxi, Mississippi.

 While spouses often leave all their money to each other, naming a beneficiary also means that your assets will go to whom you want and you won’t have to rely on the good faith of a spouse.

-“While you hope that a surviving spouse will honor your wishes even if they are not in writing, you may accidentally disinherit your children,” says Shann Chaudhry, an attorney in San Antonio, Texas.
+“While you hope that a surviving spouse will honor your wishes even if they are not in writing, you may accidentally disinherit your children,” says Shann Chaudhry, an attorney in San Antonio.